willgocode/find-political-donors/README.md

 	python ./src/data_parse.py <input.txt> <output1.txt> <output2.txt>

-Additionally you may want to uncomment the code found in `./run.sh` in order to generate the remaining test files and place them in their appropriate folders.
+You may also run `./generate_all_files.sh` in order to automatically run the script for all included test files in the `insight_testsuite` folder.
 ## Testing

 The script will pass the provided test files in `insight_testsuite`.
 This can be